KiruyaMomochi/wsa-kernel-build/README.md

    ```bash
    docker run -v "<path to wsl kernel>:/src" -it wsa-kernel-build
    ```
-   Remember to replace `<path to wsl kernel>` with the path to your WSL kernel.
+   Remember to replace `<path to wsl kernel>` with the path to your WSA kernel.

 > - If you use selinux you can add the z or Z options to modify the selinux label of the host file or directory being mounted into the container.
 See [Docker Documention](https://docs.docker.com/storage/bind-mounts/#configure-the-selinux-label) for details.
 > - If you see error "... exceeds 64 characters", change `CONFIG_LOCALVERSION="-windows-subsystem-for-android"` in `.config` to something shorter.